inventage/keycloak-custom/README.md

 - setup via [keycloak-config-cli] of Adorsys
 - development of custom SPIs
 - development of custom themes
-- package as Docker image
+- package as container image
 - launch from script and docker-compose (soon Kubernetes)

 This project is based on Maven and contains the following top-level Maven modules: